Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 ### Long Running Operations

-The structure of LRO Operations has been modified.
+The LROPoller return object has been modified to PollerLike object.
 The `LROPoller` return object has been modified to `PollerLike` object.
 The [Long Running Operations](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/MIGRATION-guide-for-next-generation-management-libraries.md#long-running-operations) section in the migration guide will give you more details on it.

 ## What's next